مدونات

 الأسئلة المتداولة

-What are the main types of outboard motors?
+What are the main parts of a boat propeller?

 يتعلم أكثر